thycotic-ps/thycotic.secretserver/docs/collections/_commands/Initialize-TssSdkClient.md

 ```

 ### -ConfigPath
-Config path for the key/config files
+Config path for the key/config files, no folder names with spaces allowed

 ```yaml
 Type: String